 Apollo Events at NM History Museum in Santa Fe

 In Santa Fe, July 16 through October 20, the NMHM hosts “A Walk on the Moon: The 50th Anniversary of the Apollo Moon Landing.”
 Be a part of the worldwide celebration of our nation’s space history and learn about the role New Mexico played in it.
-On display will be the Mercury Space Capsule 12B, created as a backup for the mission and on loan from the Smithsonian Institute, which illustrates the series of one-manned exploration missions leading up to the Apollo 11 lunar 8-day mission and the first moon landing.
+On display will be the Mercury Space Capsule 12B, created as a backup for the Mercury missions and on loan from the Smithsonian Institution’s National Air and Space Museum.
+The capsule illustrates the preceding one-manned exploration missions that laid the groundwork for the Apollo 11 8-day mission and the first moon landing.